 London is one of the world's most interesting cities and just happens to be one of my favourite family destinations.
 As English author Samuel Johnson famously said, "If a man is tired of London, then he is tired of life".
-Visitors can return again and again and find that they have only scratched the surface of what London has to offer.
+There's so much to do in London with kids that visitors can return again and again and find that they have only scratched the surface of what London has to offer.

 The theme for Disney (Almost) Wordless Wednesday this week is The Letter 'C' which immediately brings to my mind an image of Castaway Cay, Disney's private Bahamian island.
 Castaway Cay is a tropical paradise reserved exclusively for the use of Disney Cruise Line's passengers and is one of the most popular ports on it's Bahamian and Caribbean cruises.